piyaladamas2/Digital-Library-Book-Management/README.md

 Assumptions
 •	Book IDs are auto-generated.
-•	Availability status can be either AVAILABLE or CHECKED_OUT.
+•	The availability status can be either AVAILABLE or CHECKED_OUT.
 •	Title and Author fields are required.
 Challenges and Improvements
 Challenges Faced